Counterfactual Mean-variance Optimization: Empirical Studies

 \subsection{Optimal Medical Appointment Scheduling}

+Here, we present the first case study demonstrating the practical applicability of the proposed methods.
 Medical providers have finite time to provide care for large populations of patients.
-In order to accommodate patients' scheduling needs and their own staffing needs, providers must choose how many appointment slots to reserve for \textit{fixed} appointments, which are scheduled in advance, vs. \textit{open-access} appointments, which are scheduled on short notice, often the same day that patients request them.
-Providers naturally wish to maximize the daily utilization rate, i.e. the proportion of slots each day in which patients are actually seen, while minimizizing variance in this rate across days.
-The utilization rate depends in part on the patient no-show rate, which can be quite high for fixed appointments \citep{qu2012MeanVarianceModel}.
+In order to accommodate patients' scheduling needs and their own staffing needs, providers must choose how many appointment slots to reserve for \emph{fixed} appointments, which are scheduled in advance, vs. \emph{open-access} appointments, which are scheduled on short notice, often the same day that patients request them.
+Providers naturally wish to maximize the daily utilization rate, i.e., the proportion of slots each day in which patients are actually seen, while minimizizing variance in this rate across days.
+The utilization rate depends in part on the patient no-show rate, which can be quite high for fixed appointments.

-\citet{qu2012MeanVarianceModel} used mean-variance optimization to identify optimal proportions of fixed vs. open-access appointments across different types of providers. \cmmnt{, as it is desirable for providers to fill as many appointment slots as possible while minimizing the variance (uncertainty) in the proportion of slots that are utilized. , where the outcome of interest is the number of patients seen per session.} Their study assumed that all relevant distributional parameters were known and did not need to be estimated from data.
-Based on their approach, we illustrate how our counterfactual framework can be used for reliable decision support in healthcare when interventions exist that can change the distribution of outcomes.
+\citet{qu2012MeanVarianceModel} employed mean–variance optimization to determine the optimal allocation between fixed and open-access appointments across various provider types. \cmmnt{, as it is desirable for providers to fill as many appointment slots as possible while minimizing the variance (uncertainty) in the proportion of slots that are utilized. , where the outcome of interest is the number of patients seen per session.} Their study considered a simplified setting in which all relevant parameters were assumed to be known, eliminating the need for estimation from observed data.
+Building on their approach, we illustrate how our counterfactual framework can enable reliable decision support in healthcare, particularly in the presence of interventions that may substantially shift the distribution of outcomes.

-We generated a simulated dataset of 10,000 observations describing patient appointments, appointment types, an intervention to improve patient attendance, and utilization rates as follows:
+We generate a simulated dataset of 10,000 observations describing patient appointments, appointment types, an intervention to improve patient attendance, and utilization rates as follows: